-The Student Art Association provides instruction and studio experience in the arts at all levels in a range of media.
-The program is designed for MIT students, though all MIT affiliates may participate as space permits.
-Enroll in a class today to develop or to refine your craft in an open, hands-on and relaxed environment.
+The Student Art Association (SAA) provides instruction and studio experience in the arts at all levels in a range of media.
+The program is designed for MIT students, though all MIT affiliates who have an MIT ID, a Kerberos ID, and are active on MIT Covid Pass may participate as space permits.
+Enroll in a class today to develop or to refine your craft in an open, hands-on, and relaxed environment.

 General SAA Policies

 Please remember that our studios are shared spaces and accommodate 180+ students each term.
-As a student, you are expected to respect other students, their work, and the SAA studios.
+Students are expected to respect other students, their work, and the SAA studios.

-Students must be college freshmen or older to enroll in classes at the SAA.
+Students must be college first year students or older to enroll in classes at the SAA.

 In addition to the general policies listed above, there are studio-specific best practices that instructors review during the first class meeting that are posted in the studios.
 You may also view/download the PDFs by clicking the images on the right.